 Estate and Gift Tax and Estate Planning

 Under applicable law, gifts made by a donor to any person in a calendar year are not included to the extent that the gifts do not exceed the amount of the annual exclusion for that year.
-The amount of the annual exclusion is $14,000.00 for 2014 and 2015.
-When a donor makes gifts to any person in 2014 or 2015, the first $14,000.00 of those gifts is not treated as a taxable gift.
-A donor can therefore give $14,000.00 to each of any number of persons without being treated as having made any gifts for gift tax purposes.
+The amount of the annual exclusion is $15,000.00 for 2021.
+When a donor makes gifts to any person in 2021, the first $15,000.00 of those gifts is not treated as a taxable gift.
+A donor can, therefore, give an amount equal to the annual exclusion for the year to each of any number of persons without being treated as having made any gifts for gift tax purposes.

 The federal estate tax applies to transfers of assets that take effect on an individual’s death.
 In those cases in which a decedent’s transfers are subject to estate tax, the computation of the estate tax requires taking into account the value of the decedent’s taxable estate.
 An individual’s taxable estate includes the value of property in his or her gross estate less allowable deductions.
-The amount of the estate tax imposed on a person’s taxable estate is generally equal to (1) the estate tax that would be imposed on the sum of his or her taxable estate and all of the lifetime taxable gifts made by him or her less (2) the gift tax payable on his or her lifetime gifts.
+The amount of the estate tax imposed on a person’s taxable estate is generally equal to; one, the estate tax that would be imposed on the sum of his or her taxable estate and all of the lifetime taxable gifts made by him or her less, and two, the gift tax payable on his or her lifetime gifts.

 Unified Transfer Tax System